Hello World, I’m Giacomo aka “Jacksoft”, and I’m italian.

 While growing up I also learned how to use the soldering iron, what electronic components are and how they work, especially during my high school years.
 I was lucky, because in my high school (Electronic and Telecommunications, of course) there were very great teachers, that taught and helped me with passion, this is exactly how a teacher should teach.
 You can’t imagine how wonderful is to know how a little component like transistor works… SO SIMPLY!
 (That’s because I always said to myself: “how can I get this to work with 3 pins?!”).
 After graduating, I continued to study electronic by myself, discovering “new” components like PIC Microcontrollers and doing many experiments on breadboards and on simulators like Multisim and recently Proteus, and also started computer programming, in Microsoft C# .NET thanks to one of my best internet friends, Domenico aka “Snake”, to make PC interfaces for my projects.

 Years passed.
 I opened Jacksoft Labs because I wonted to share with all my knowledge and my experiences, but… As you can see I don’t update it very often, because lack of time.
 Just started to work, and continued to study to get a technician degree, or something like.
-A few month ago I moved to Germany, to look for a bit of luck and to see if my studies can be appreciated.
+I’m still looking for a bit of luck and to see if my studies can be appreciated.
 How can you feel if the job of your dreams could be easily embraced but your homeland try to cut your legs because they want a nation full of ignorant peoples?
 Well, this is Italy.